HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 2) Download the water use data.
 ************************************

 Next up we will need to download the necessary water use data.
-In the following examples, we will be using the forcing "gswp3-w5e5_obsclim" from the Goethe-Universität Frankfurt.
+In the following examples, we will be using the forcing "gswp3-w5e5_obsclim" from the Goethe University Frankfurt.

 The forcings required are: